raul23/Darth-Vader-RPi/docs/main_config.rst

    ]

-Thus, in this example, you have a push button connected to the GPIO pin 23 (based on the BCM mode) and controlling the lightsaber by turning it ON/OFF and producing the lightsaber sound effects (drawing, closing, and hum sounds).
+Thus, in this example, you have a push button connected to the GPIO pin 23 (based on the BCM mode), controlling the lightsaber by turning it ON/OFF and producing the lightsaber sound effects (drawing, retraction, and hum sounds).
 Also, the keyboard key ``cmd`` simulates the lightsaber push button when running the script :mod:`start_dv` on your computer.